 Here are a few top tips to keep your pond environment working properly ensuring it remains healthy for fish, plants and wildlife

-- Filter bacteria take a long time (up to 8 weeks) to get established on their own you can speed the process significantly when setting up a new pond by adding a bacteria and enzyme product like Bio Start or Brilliant Pond Tablets to get the process started.
+- Filter bacteria take a long time (up to 8 weeks) to get established on their own you can speed the process significantly when setting up a new pond by adding a bacteria and enzyme product like Bio Start or Clean Pond Pods to get the process started.
 The bacteria will also be dormant for most of the winter so may need a helpful boost in spring.

 - Check that your pumps and filters (if installed) are running properly, check the flow and remove any blocages.